jcockbain/advent-of-code-2020/README.md

 My aim this year is to do as many as I can in Python, and then in Go.

-For now the repo contains a few things that I hope will save me repeating boring stuff each day.

 ## Running the code

 How I run the code, works on my machine (until I start trying to solve the problems 🥴).